echo "Hello world"Hello world

 cd ~

-directory, we will create two subdirectories to hold the raw data and intermediate data.
-We will call these data
+mkdir projectsOur project relates to gun violence murders so we will call the directory for our project murders.
+It will be a subdirectory in our projects directories.
+In the murders directory, we will create two subdirectories to hold the raw data and intermediate data.
+We will call these data and rda, respectively.

 Open a terminal and make sure you are in the home directory:

-Now run the following commands to create the directory structure we want.
-At the end, we use ls
+cd ~Now run the following commands to create the directory structure we want.
+At the end, we use ls and pwd to confirm we have generated the correct directories in the correct working directory:

 cd projects